MareoRaft/prove-math/text-files/ideas.md

 for the user manual --> make it on readthedocs.org !

 73. use Zenlog for even cooler logging? https://github.com/ManufacturaInd/python-zenlog
-74. make gerg's next project to go through this ideas file?
+74. make greg's next project to go through this ideas file?

 -----------------
 Greg
 75. Have some kind of transparency gradient.
 As the user learns deeper nodes the old "shallow" nodes can become progressively more transparent, eventually disappearing from view to reduce clutter

+MATT
+76. Use HeVeA hevea to translate .tex grad school notes into prove-math nodes.